DanielJDupont/DeepRL/1-Q-Learning/1-Q-Learning-Basics/Q-Learning-Basics.md

 Q learning can be made probabilsitc, the policy function can be modified so the agent selects actions probabilsitcally from a range of available actions for a situation.
 Actions with higher Q scores would be selected more often than actions with lower Q scores.
 This promotes more exploration but slows convergence towards the most optimal solution.

 This is the most basic policy function.
-A policy function uses a π symbol as opposed to an f symbol to make it explicit it is for the policy or decision making of the agent.
-Where for a given situation or state s, the action a1 is always output:
+A policy function uses a $π$ symbol as opposed to an $f$ symbol to make it explicit it is for the policy or decision making of the agent.
+Where for a given situation or state $s$, the action $a_1$ is always output:

 $$
 \pi(s) = a_1